typesafehub/conductr-cassandra/README.md

 ... which will run and cluster 3 instances of Cassandra.

-### Modifying configuration
+### Modifying bundle configuration

-The only file that you typically modify is the `cassandra-myservice/bundle.conf`.
-You  address each one of the properties in there so that they do not clash with other Cassandra clusters i.e.:
+To modify bundle configuration specifics change the `cassandra-myservice/bundle.conf` file.
+For example, if you want to run multiple Cassandra clusters in parallel you can change the cluster name and endpoints in here:

 ```
 name   = "cassandra-myservice" <-- Change